GooTechnologies/learn/tutorials/procedural-textures/index.md

   return texture;
 }
 {% endhighlight %}

-Here is a <a href="http://jsfiddle.net/uzMPU/">great demo by Notch</a> (the creator of Minecraft) using this strategy.
+Here is a [great demo by Notch](http://jsfiddle.net/uzMPU/) (the creator of Minecraft) using this strategy.
 All the textures are generated in the JavaScript code as RGB byte values.
-Here is a <a href="https://www.youtube.com/watch?v=WaZvDCmlERc">video</a> explaining the code if you like to know more.
+Here is a [video](https://www.youtube.com/watch?v=WaZvDCmlERc) explaining the code if you like to know more.

-<h2>Render to texture</h2>
+## Render to texture

-Another way is to <strong>render a WebGL scene to a texture.</strong> See here for an <a href="http://learningwebgl.com/blog/?p=1786">example using pure WebGL</a>.
-Here is <a href="http://jsfiddle.net/rherlitz/6mG3W/">one using Goo Engine</a>.
+Another way is to **render a WebGL scene to a texture.** See here for an [example using pure WebGL](http://learningwebgl.com/blog/?p=1786).
+Here is [one using Goo Engine](http://jsfiddle.net/rherlitz/6mG3W/).

-<h2>Shader effects</h2>
+## Shader effects

 Finally, you can do a lot of spectacular effects completely without textures by only using shader effects.
-Here is a <a href="http://rhulha.github.io/ChronosGL/TunnelVision/index.html">demo using Perlin Noise</a>.

-<a href="http://www.shadertoy.com">Shadertoy</a> is a great place for many many examples of this approach.
+Here is a [demo using Perlin Noise](http://rhulha.github.io/ChronosGL/TunnelVision/index.html).
+[Shadertoy](http://www.shadertoy.com) is a great place for many many examples of this approach.

-Next: <a href="../reducing-memory-usage/">Reducing Memory Usage</a>